 How to Install WordPress Theme on Local Server (based on WAMP)

-From this tutorial you’ll learn how to install WordPress theme on local server using WAMP software.
+From this tutorial, you’ll learn how to install WordPress theme on local server using WAMP software.

-WAMP is a free software allowing to run a local server on your computer for tuning up websites.
-If you don’t know from where you can get it, please, feel free to visit WAMP official website and download its package from here.
+WAMP is a free software allowing you to run a local server on your computer for tuning up websites.
+If you don’t know where you can get it, please, feel free to visit WAMP official website and download its package from here.

 When WAMP is installed, you can run it on your computer.

 The second step is to install WordPress.
 It requires some preparations, e.g., tuning up WAMP settings and creating the database, so we’ll need to do it before we proceed to installing WordPress engine.

 - Click WAMP icon in the bottom right corner of the taskbar.

 - Select Start All Services option.
 WAMP icon should become green.
 This means WAMP has started on your computer and everything works properly.

 - Now let’s tune up its settings according to your needs.
 Check the needed WordPress engine requirements.
 Here they are:

 - PHP version 7 or greater